-The information and expressions in this Official Statement concerning The Depository Trust Company ("DTC") and DTC's book-entry system has been supplied to the Authority by DTC for inclusion herein.
-Such information has not been independently verified by the Authority and the Authority makes no representation as to the accuracy or completeness of such information.
+The information in this Official Statement concerning The Depository Trust Company, New York, New York ("DTC") and DTC's book-entry system has been obtained from DTC, and the State takes no responsibility for the accuracy thereof.
+Such information has not been independently verified by the State and the State makes no representation as to the accuracy or completeness of such information.